MathGeniusJodie/mass-extinction/readme.md

 Browser default styles set the box-sizing on some elements, leading to inconsistent and confusing behaviour.

+#### border-color inherit no longer the default

+`border-color: currentColor` is a good default for most website designs (set implicitly by `border: solid 0`)

 ## philosophy

-* very small, very customizable, built for tailwind
+-   very small, very customizable, built for tailwind
-* doesn't reset styles you're going to overwrite anyway
+-   doesn't reset styles you're going to overwrite anyway
-* relies on inherit to set defaults (like border color and box sizing)
+-   relies on inherit to set defaults (like border color and box sizing)
-* fixes common annoyances
+-   fixes common annoyances

 ## usage